rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

 ## Part 3

 This portion of the project requires that you write an api to interact with your database.
 You can use the resources below along with what I've covered in class to get this done.
 Since you have already implemented the queries in part 2, converting them to something that runs using the flask api should not be to hard.

+Your api should be available within the project folder at this location: `api/api.py`

 ### Resources:
 - [Starter code](./api.py)